 Sized to store six plate holders in addition to one positioned for use, the camera was equipped with a single circular view finder, similar to the No. 2 Kodak string-set of the same period.
 String-cocked through a tiny hole at the camera's top left, a push button release is found on the lower right side to make the exposure.

 The camera's shutter consists of a unique eyecup-within-an-eyecup design, that swings to momentarily expose the back of the lens through a circular opening.
 There is no manufacturer's name, but the camera's plate carrier is stamped "Pat.
 Applied For".
 No patent or patent application has yet been found to definitively support the design of the shutter, plate holders or any other aspect of the camera.

-John Barnett's patented plate holder of 1883 bears some resemblance to the Savage's single-plate holders, and the camera's plate carriage with light-dampening material.
+John Barnett's Dry-Plate Holder patented 1883, bears some resemblance to the Savage's single-plate holders, and the camera's plate carriage with light-dampening material.
 Per Barnett's advertisement in Anthony's Photographic Bulletin for 1888, their holders were not available in 2-1/2 x 2-1/2 at that time.
 However, Barnett's holders were advertised in Anthony's Photographic Bulletin between at least 1888-1890 and by 1889, they state that "any size will be made".
-Holders that appear identical in construction and in size have been seen with a Ford's Tom Thumb Camera that was auctioned on eBay September 3, 2015.
-Another of Barnett's plate holders named "The Beauty" has been found with Ford's Tom Thumb Camera, but this holder has a capacity of two plates.
+Holders that appear identical in construction and in size have been seen with a Ford's Tom Thumb Camera, and another of Barnett's plate holders named "The Beauty" has been found with a second example of Ford's Tom Thumb Camera, but this holder has a capacity of two plates.